applicatlat/image_renamer/README.md

 # image_renamer
 Program that renames images accordingly with their height width an kb values for better organization for various type projects.
 All image files within a folder can be renamed or selected files can be modified as stated.
+The program is partially written by Levent Alahan Tekinalp and partially by Chatgpt